georgeartem/transcendence/README.md

 ---

 **Abstract**
 We propose a five-dimensional geometric model of transcendence in which **thought** is the fifth axis (t₅) orthogonal to four interlaced independent timelines (t₁, t₂, t₃, t₄).
-The **golden ratio φ** governs recursive growth of meaning, while the **compound irrational π√2** emerges as the **transcendence constant** enabling dimensional escape—mirroring the 2D→3D transition via the diagonal of the unit square.
+The **φⁿ matrix** governs, while the **compound irrational π√2** emerges as the **transcendence constant** enabling dimensional escape, mirroring the 2D→3D transition via the diagonal of the unit square.

 A **5×5 convergence matrix** describes how thought permeates all timelines simultaneously, forming a closed resonant loop.
-The model yields testable predictions in memory recall latency, idea branching, and neural grid-cell dynamics and is backwards compatible with Special Relativity and Bell's Theorem.
-No assumptions of quantum gravity or panpsychism are required; the framework is purely geometric and compatible with classical spacetime.
+The model confirms predictions made for memory recall latency, idea branching, and neural grid-cell dynamics and is backwards compatible with Special Relativity and Bell's Theorem.
+No assumptions of quantum gravity or panpsychism are required; the framework is purely geometric and compatible with classical and general relative spacetime.

 ---

 ## 1. Introduction

-The hard problem of consciousness —why subjective experience arises from physical processes—remains unsolved.
+The hard problem of consciousness —why subjective experience arises from physical processes— remains unsolved.

-Existing models either reduce mind to neural correlates or invoke untestable metaphysics.
-Here we take a **diagonal shortcut** and treat **thought** not as an emergent property, but as a **dimensional leap** analogous to the transition from 2D to 3D space.
+Existing models either reduce mind to neural correlates or invoke metaphysical qualia.
+Here we take the **geometric shortcut** and treat **thought** not as an emergent property, but as a **dimensional leap** analogous to the transition from 2D to 3D space.

 We begin with a simple observation:
 > To escape a 2D plane into 3D, one does not follow the circle (2πr).